uday-teja/TaskManagerMobileApp/README.md

 # TaskManagerMobileApp

-This App allows to manage your daily tasks
+This App allows to manage your daily tasks in your mobile